bundasma/matthew_bundas_portfolio/README.md

 ## Astrophysical Simulations with FLASH
-Conducted simulations using FLASH code and MSU's supercom and analyzed astrophysical simulations of high-mass stars to explore the potential impacts of varying fusion reaction rates.
-This work contributed to my senior thesis and I completed poster presentations at several universities.
+Conducted and analyzed astrophysical simulations of high-mass stars to explore the potential impacts of varying fusion reaction rates.
+I used the open source code, FLASH and MSU's High Performance Computing Center to run them and python to investigate and visualize them in post.
+This work contributed to my senior thesis.

 <p align="center">
 <img src="https://github.com/bundasma/matthew_bundas_portfolio/blob/main/Astrophysical_Sim_Research/README_images/sim_screenshot.PNG?raw=true" width="600" height="600">